elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 MyServer.second_data #=> 13
 ```

-Notice that reading an attribute inside a function takes a snapshot of its current value.
+Every time an attribute is read inside a function, a snapshot of its current value is taken.
 In other words, the value is read at compilation time and not at runtime.
-As we are going to see, this makes attributes useful to be used as storage during module compilation.
+As we are going to see, this also makes attributes useful to be used as storage during module compilation.

 ## As temporary storage